-Grants ranging from $5,000 to $25,000 and capital grants of up to $50,000 to Greater New Britain, Connecticut nonprofit organizations for programs that improve the quality of life for residents in eligible counties.
+Grants of up to $25,000 and capital grants of up to $50,000 to Connecticut nonprofit organizations in eligible communities to enhance the quality of life for local residents.
 Applicants must submit a Letter of Intent prior to submitting a full application.
 Funding is intended to support programs, services, and organizations with a focus on education, community and economic development, health and human services, and arts, culture, and heritage.
 Funded projects must serve the communities of Berlin, New Britain, Plainville, and Southington.

 The Community Foundation of Greater New Britain makes two types of investments from unrestricted and field of interest funds:

 Collaborations and cooperation among local organizations for the betterment of the region are encouraged.
 Interest areas for Community Response grants are outlined below: